akauppi/GroundLevel-firebase-es/packages/app/README.md

 Some Cypress features like "stubs" and "proxies" are not need, at all.
 Those are intended for building scaffolding when running things locally, but we have the whole Firebase emulators so we can work against the Real Thing.

+## What next?

+The output of this subpackage is a production-ready build that passes tests in `roll/out/dist`.

+You can now move to `../app-deploy-ops` which takes such a build, wraps a cloak of operational awareness around it, and deploys it to the Cloud.